 Anxiety in children should be an expected occurrence at times in their lives.
 During stages of your child’s development, it is thought of as normal.
 A great example would be the first day of school.

 Another trigger for anxiety in your child might be excessive shyness.
 There might be struggles to adjust to a new situation.
-Your child may also suffer from excessive shyness and may struggle to adjust to new situations.
+Your child may also suffer from excessive shyness and this can become a greater issue if not addressed.

 Children may not have the ability to vocalize their feelings.
 They don’t understand the coping skills needed to manage their feelings and reactions.